ARKInvest/Starlink/README.md

 Before you do anything, please read this blog for a more detailed discussion of our assessment.

 The key inputs for this model are:
--The number of satellites in the constellation.
+- The number of satellites in the constellation.
--The bandwidth of each satellite (measured in megabits per second Mbps).
+- The bandwidth of each satellite (measured in megabits per second Mbps).
 -The oversubscription ratio.
 (Not everyone in the same area is online at the same time) -The acceptable cost of broadband (measured as a percent of monthly GDP).
 -The minimum bandwidth in Mbps Starlink will provide.